DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 each community.
 These relationships were not necessarily limited to those within the individual household.
-They also affected the dynamics surrounding computers within shared spaces, such as the Women’s Centre at Imangara and the Community Development Employment Projects (CDEP) Shed at Mungalawarru.
-Although most of the computers were installed within individual households, the dynamics surrounding the computers in shared spaces were illuminating, suggesting different forms of Aboriginal ownership at work in these communities, with implications for how to provide equitable access to ICT access.
+They also affected the dynamics surrounding computers within shared spaces, such as the Women’s Centre at Imangara and the Community Development Employment Projects (CDEP) shed at Mungalawurru.
+Although most of the computers were installed within individual households, the dynamics surrounding the computers in shared spaces were illuminating, suggesting different forms of Aboriginal ownership at work in these communities, with implications for how to provide equitable access to ICT.

 When we installed computers at Imangara, we placed two in the Women’s Centre, mainly for use by residents who did not have a desktop computer